asimovpp/asimov-ccs/CONTRIBUTING.md

-Once you are satisfied with your contribution, open a pull request against `upstreaming` on the main repository, linking it to the issue where you proposed the change - if you followed the above steps to create a new branch this linking should occur automatically.
+Once you are satisfied with your contribution, open a pull request against `upstreaming` on the main repository, linking it to the issue where you proposed the change - if you followed the above steps to create a new branch this linking should occur automatically, except you may need to change the target branch of the pull request on GitHub.
 This will begin a process of further interaction with the ASiMoV-CCS developers, who may request changes before the contribution is accepted.